Yevgeny Prigozhin: UK reviews rules after Wagner head sued journalist

 A Treasury spokesman also said these applications are reviewed by officials with no political involvement - with Mr Cartlidge later telling the Commons "we are not aware of any decision being taken by a minister".

-Shortly before the legal case was brought, Mr Higgins's website Bellingcat had recently published a story naming Mr Prigozhin as the man behind the Wagner Group.
+Shortly before the legal case was brought, Mr Higgins's website Bellingcat had recently published a story naming businessman Mr Prigozhin - an ally of Vladimir Putin - as the man behind the Wagner Group.

 He denied involvement until after the February 2022 invasion began, despite having already been sanctioned by the UK government over the group's activities in Libya in October 2020.